privacyguides/privacyguides.org/collections/_posts/2019-11-09-firefox-privacy.md

 Mozilla Firefox is one of the most popular web browsers around, and for good reason.
 It's fast, secure, open-source, and it's backed by an organization that actually respects your privacy.
 Unlike many other Chrome alternatives and forks, it has a massive development team behind it that publishes new updates on a constant, regular basis.
 Regular updates doesn't only mean shiny new features, it means you'll also receive security updates that will keep you protected as you browse the web.

-Because of all of this, the PrivacyTools team [recommends Firefox](https://www.privacytools.io/browsers/#browser) as a general-purpose browser for most users.
+Because of all of this, the Privacy Guides team [recommends Firefox](https://privacyguides.org/browsers/) as a general-purpose browser for most users.
 It's the best alternative to Google Chrome and Edge for privacy conscious individuals.

 Firefox is fantastic out of the box, but where it really shines is customizability.
 By adjusting Firefox privacy settings and using helpful add-ons, you can increase your privacy and security even further.
 Making those changes is what we're going to go over in this Firefox privacy guide.